 Registering at city hall

 After you have arrived in Eindhoven you will need to register at the town hall.
 All people living in the Netherlands for longer than 4 months need to.
-An appointment will be arranged for you in the week of 28th August 2017.
+An appointment will be arranged for you in the week of 27th August 2018 or 3th September 2018.

 If you are not able to go that week due to very urgent circumstances, you need to call the town hall yourself to make a new appointment.
 We highly advise you to go to your appointment that we have scheduled because it will take several weeks before the town hall will have time for you.